samyiin/IdentifyCountry/README.md

     https://geopy.readthedocs.io/en/stable/
 But it doesnot give us the nice properties we want:
 1. If there are at least one possible match, then Geopy will always return the results.
 We migitate this by setting a rule: if there are more than 3 possible matches in the results of Geopy, then we will label this location as "Ambiguous".
 2. When the address is not ambiguous, sometimes the accuracy of Geopy is not ideal.
 Most common confusion pair (in context of a confusion matrix) is when the address is clarly Not_An_Address, like "Earth", Geopy still returns a location becuase somewhere there is a place name with "Earth" in it.
 But the other direction is not a problem: for most of the address string that is clearly in an actual Country, Geopy can usually find the country.
+3. It cannot resolve the case of multiple countries like "Shanghai - New York"
 ### LLM
 We can simply pass the answer to LLMs like Chatgpt, and ask if they know the address.
 Compare to Geopy, this approach have more "common sense"; it wouldn't mistake "Earth" as an actual address.
 On the other hand, Geopy is cheaper (free with 1 request per second), and it works better when then address is just a street name.

 ### Hybrid Approach
 What we did eventually, is we first pass address to Geopy, and for those Geopy cannot identify, we pass it to LLM.
 This is the most economic way.

-However, the more reasonable approach should be first passing to LLM, resolve all the ones that is clear, and then pass it to Geopy, so that it will not misclassify.
+What is the best way?

 ## Method Evaluation
 Based on our definition, "Ambiguous" is a binary classification, so we will evaluate it using TN/FN.
 And then the rest of the classification is essentially a multi-class classification, so we will evaluate it using accuracy.